Skip to main content

 Use the calculator with intent

-This calculator leverages the concept of 90-minute sleep cycles to suggest optimal times for going to bed or waking up.
+This calculator uses the concept of 90-minute sleep cycles to suggest optimal times for going to bed or waking up.
 By timing your sleep to complete full cycles, you're more likely to wake during a lighter stage of sleep, reducing grogginess and improving morning alertness.
 It's designed to help you synchronize your sleep with your body's natural rhythms.

 This tool is perfect for anyone struggling with morning grogginess, those aiming to optimize their sleep quality, or individuals with variable schedules like shift workers who need to make the most of their sleep.
 Students, busy professionals, and even new parents can benefit from understanding how to align their sleep with their body's natural clock for improved energy and focus throughout the day.